stratosphereips/StratosphereLinuxIPS/README.md

 The core of the Slips program is not only the machine learning algorithm, but more importantly the __behavioral models__ that are used to describe flows based on flows' duration, size, and periodicty.
 This is very important because the models are _curated_ to maximize the detection.
 More about behavioral models is in [Stratosphere Testing Framework].

+# Zeek Modules
+If you want to add your own zeek modules to use in your own slips modules, you can add the .zeek file directly in the 'zeek_modules' folder and it will be loaded and executed by zeek automatically.

 ## The use of verbose (-v)
 [rewrite]